How many teens are on the bus?

 How religious is the trip?

 The Etgar trip is not a religious trip, rather, it is a Jewish identity experience in which the participants will discover how, and on what level, Judaism relates to them as American citizens.
-They will see America through Jewish eyes.
-Topics and discussions will include Jewish history, practice and involvement.
+Teens who are not Jewish are more than welcome to come on the program.
 We attend Friday night services at synagogues representing the various denominations.
-There are opportunities for discussions on Jewish spirituality, belief and theology.
+There are opportunities for discussions on Jewish spirituality, belief, and theology.
 There are no mandatory religious obligations on the trip.
 Vegetarian and dairy options are available at every meal.